daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 ## Disclaimer

-This instructional guide is part of a demonstration used for “Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists”.
+This instructional guide is part of a demonstration used for “*Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists*”.
 There is no guarantee this methodology works for others.
 For specific needs or troubleshooting, independent research may be necessary.

-AWS Educate and corresponding services are trademark of Amazon Web Services.
+**AWS Educate and corresponding services are trademark of [Amazon Web Services](https://aws.amazon.com/).**

-Stata is trademark of Stata Corporation.
+**Stata is trademark of [Stata Corporation](https://www.stata.com/).**

-Python is developed on an open source license distributed by the [Python Software Foundation](https://www.python.org/psf/).
+**Python is developed on an open source license distributed by the [Python Software Foundation](https://www.python.org/psf/).**

-R is offered on an open source license distributed by the [R Foundation](https://www.r-project.org/foundation/).
+**R is offered on an open source license distributed by the [R Foundation](https://www.r-project.org/foundation/).**

-JupyterHub is an open source platform developed and maintained by [Project Jupyter](https://jupyter.org/).
+**JupyterHub is an open source platform developed and maintained by [Project Jupyter](https://jupyter.org/).**

 [Back to Top](#econometric-pedagogy)